v-fol/drone-vehicle-path-mapper/README.md

 ## How It Works
 - **Preprocessing**: I used FFmpeg to preprocess the video, reducing its high bitrate and converting the SRT file into a JSON file using regex to extract relevant information about each frame.
 - **Detection**: The preprocessed data is fed into a YOLO-based object detection model to identify vehicles.
-I used YOLOv8 nano and small models trained on aerial road drone footage.
+I used YOLOv8 and YOLOv11 models trained on aerial road drone footage.
 - **Tracking**: ByteTrack multi-object tracking computer vision algorithm is used to maintain vehicle identities.
 - **Geoprocessing**: To calculate vehicle coordinates, I employed several strategies based on the drone's position and the vehicle's position in the frame.
 Simplification algorithms were used to remove defective points.
 - **Frontend Visualization**: The processed data is visualized on a map using React with the Mapbox Maps library.
 This includes features such as real-time path prediction displayed alongside the video and the ability to examine individual vehicle paths.